charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 Similarly, you could choose an Azure `Standard_NC6s_v3` instance from the available [Azure GPU-enabled instance types][azure-instance].

-NVIDIA updates its list of supported GPUs frequently, so be sure to cross reference the GPU included in a specific cloud instance against the [Supported NVIDIA GPUs and Systems][nvidia-gpu-support] documentation.
+NVIDIA updates its list of supported GPUs frequently, so be sure to cross-reference the GPU included in a specific cloud instance against the [Supported NVIDIA GPUs and Systems][nvidia-gpu-support] documentation.